LolindaLP/spotify-server/README.md

 ### 2. Data Storage:
 <p style="font-size: 16px;">
-- Track data is stored in an SQLite database, maintaining historical data for user access.
+<br>- Track data is stored in an SQLite database, maintaining historical data for user access.
 </p>

 ### 3. Flask Web Interface:
 <p style="font-size: 16px;">
-- The Flask app retrieves and displays the top 50 tracks for the current day.
+<br>- The Flask app retrieves and displays the top 50 tracks for the current day.
-- It uses the Plotly library to create a graph of the top 5 artists and their song contributions.
+<br>- It uses the Plotly library to create a graph of the top 5 artists and their song contributions.
-- Users can select different dates to view past top tracks, dynamically updating the displayed data.
+<br>- Users can select different dates to view past top tracks, dynamically updating the displayed data.
 </p>

 ### 4. User Interaction:
 <p style="font-size: 16px;">
-- A date picker allows users to choose specific dates.
+<br>- A date picker allows users to choose specific dates.
-- The application fetches and displays data for the selected date from the database.
+<br>- The application fetches and displays data for the selected date from the database.
 </p>

 ### 5. Data Persistence:
 <p style="font-size: 16px;">
-- The SQLite database ensures data persistence for future access.
+<br>- The SQLite database ensures data persistence for future access.
-- Daily cron jobs update the database with the latest top 50 tracks.
+<br>- Daily cron jobs update the database with the latest top 50 tracks.
 </p>

 ## Setup Instructions